 CIFJobs.ie Media Success:

-What Role Does a Digital Marketing Agency Play?
-Only three short months ago, the Construction Industry Federation of Ireland CIF, tasked Emarkable.ie to build a user-friendly, all in one-stop easy job advertisement platform for employers in the construction sector.
-With pace gathering from the recent DKM Economic Consultants ‘Demand for Skills in Construction to 2020’ report, the CIF were seeking an immediate and momentous digital channel launch for a website to go together with their press release, economic review and prospects media campaign.
+What Role can a Digital Marketing Agency Play?
+Only three short months ago, the Construction Industry Federation of Ireland CIF, tasked Emarkable to build a user-friendly, one-stop easy job advertisement platform for employers in the construction sector.
+With pace gathering from the recent DKM Economic Consultants ‘Demand for Skills in Construction to 2020’ report, the CIF were seeking an immediate and momentous digital channel launch for a website to go together with their press activity, economic review and prospects media campaign.

 The Web Designer’s Brief – Usability is Key

 Prospective applicants can search the site on the homepage for all jobs listed under their keywords.
-For example, if a prospective applicant searches for ‘Electrical Project Manager Cork’, they will be given an automated list of all jobs with those search terms posted to CIFJobs.ie from all Irish employers with jobs available in Cork.
-More details relevant to the job specification are then outlined once the prospective applicant clicks on the job postings of most interest to their search criteria.
-Once they upload their CV and Cover Letter their application is on the way to their employer of choice.
+For example, if a prospective applicant searches for ‘Electrical Project Manager Cork’, they will be given an automated list of all jobs with those search terms posted to CIFJobs.iea.
+Once they upload their CV and Cover Letter their application is on the way to their employer of choice.from all Irish employers with jobs available in Cork.
+More details relevant to the job specification are then outlined once the prospective applicant clicks on the job posting of most interest to them within the search criteria.

 Embedding Branding in Digital Design – The Digital Agency’s Role

-Apart from getting to the stage where the CIFJobs.ie website was designed, tested, and live, there was a brand management requirement.
+Apart from getting to the stage where the CIFJobs.ie website was designed, tested and live, there was a brand management requirement.
 In-house graphic design needed to commence digital design for banners, call-to-action buttons, social media platform thumbnail icons, and infographics all complementary to the content already in digital existence for CIF.ie communications.
 Palettes of colourful images, arrays of images embedded in text and geographically placed about transcripts of webpages, had to be reviewed, edited, and chosen with careful consideration.
-Consistency, simplicity, and the prospect of memorable reiteration across the digital channel for social media, website advertisement within the CIF launch press and media readiness remit, was all important.
+It was important to achieve consistency, simplicity, and the prospect of memorable reiteration across the digital channel for social media and website advertisement.
 To this end, we designed and collated the material ahead of content creation; to be ready for our digital marketing team to act with prepared content.

 Capitalising on Momentum: Social Media Campaigns and Editorial Scheduling

-With a plethora of potential CIF.ie communications pieces planned for the CIF.ie digital channel more generally, such as blogs, project features, news items, and pertinent social media cross-posting, Emarkable.ie very quickly knew that a coordination strategy needed to be put in place to both streamline, and grade, this information to complement the launch of the CIFJobs.ie website.
+With a plethora of potential CIF.ie communications pieces planned for the CIF.ie digital channel more generally, such as blogs, project features, news items, and pertinent social media cross-posting, Emarkable very quickly knew that a coordination strategy needed to be put in place.
+This was needed to both streamline and grade this information to complement the launch of the CIFJobs.ie website.
 Cross-referencing with an itemised editorial week-by-week calendar, to centralise the stream of incoming online news by email, became central to project management.
-The considered themes, e.g., the call to the ‘returning Diaspora’ through economic review and prospect communication to the DKM ‘Demand for Skills in Construction to 2020’ theme needed to be implicitly embedded in the digital channel sequence of material, regardless of individual theme.
+The considered themes, e.g., the call to the ‘returning Diaspora’, thorough economic review and prospect communication to the DKM ‘Demand for Skills in Construction to 2020’ theme needed to be implicitly embedded in the digital channel sequence of material, regardless of individual theme.

 By keeping our finger on the pulse of the DKM report’s findings, we were able to sustain the engagement online, and thereby sustain building upon the thematic message of the ‘Returning Diaspora’ and economic prospects review.
 Was all of this effort successful?
 Bottom-line – Yes.
 CIFJobs.ie received over a dozen newspaper, radio, and online mentions to date – and counting!

-To find out more about the success of this campaign website launch and Emarkable.ie’s digital marketing strategy successes you can read through the collated media news pieces below, or visit Emarkable.ie on our website or blog.
+To find out more about the success of this campaign website launch and Emarkable’s digital marketing strategy successes you can read through the collated media news pieces below, or visit Emarkable on our website or blog.